Norserium/vue-advanced-forms/example/docs/README.md

 # Overview

-This library is highly inpired by [Formik](https://jaredpalmer.com/formik/docs/guides/form-submission) library and [AngularJS](https://angularjs.org/) forms.
+This library is highly inpired by [Formik](https://jaredpalmer.com/formik/docs/guides/form-submission), [VeeValidate](https://logaretm.github.io/vee-validate/) libraries and [AngularJS](https://angularjs.org/) forms.
 Though the building forms with Vue is more easier than with React, there are still tasks, that any developer should handle:
 - store the values and field/form meta